On the rate of convergence to stationarity of the M/M/N queue in the Halfin-Whitt regime: Introduction

 The question of how quickly the positive recurrent $M/M/n$ queue approaches stationarity has a rich history in the queueing literature.
-In \cite{M.55}, Moorse derives an explicit solution for the transient $M/M/1$ queue, and discusses implications for the exponential rate of convergence to stationarity.
-Similar analyses are carried out in \cite{C.56} and \cite{S.60}.
-Around the same time, two different research groups \cite{LR.54}, \cite{KM.57} worked out powerful and elegant theories that could be used to give the transient distributions for large classes of birth-death processes (b-d-p).
-The transient probabilities are expressed as integrals against a \emph{spectral measure} $\phi(x)$ that is intimately related to the eigenvalues of the generator of the b-d-p.
-Karlin and McGregor (K-M) devote an entire paper \cite{KM.58} to the application of their theory to the $M/M/n$ queue.
-For a positive recurrent b-d-p $Z(t)$, let $P_{i,j}(t) \stackrel{\Delta}{=} \PR ( Z(t) = j | Z(0) = i)$, $P(t) \stackrel{\Delta}{=} (P_{i,j}; i,j \in Z^+)$, and $P_j(\infty) \stackrel{\Delta}{=} \lim_{t \rightarrow \infty} P_{i,j}(t)$\ denote the steady-state distribution.
-Then K-M proved
+In~\cite{M55}, Morse derives an explicit solution for the transient $M/M/1$ queue, and discusses implications for the exponential rate of convergence to stationarity.
+Similar analyses are carried out in \cite {C56} and~\cite{S60}.
+Around the same time, both Ledermann and Reuter \cite{LR54}, and Karlin and McGregor (KM)~\cite{KM57}, worked out powerful and elegant theories that could be used to give the transient distributions for large classes of birth--death processes (BDP), including the $M/M/n$ queue.
+The transient probabilities are expressed as integrals against a spectral measure $\phi$, which is intimately related to the eigenvalues of the generator of the BDP.
+KM devote an entire paper~\cite{KM58} to the application of their theory to the $M/M/n$ queue, in which they comment explicitly on the relationship between the rate of convergence to stationarity and the support of $\phi$.
+This relationship was later formalized in a series of papers by other authors~\cite{C91,D02a}.
+Let $P(t)$ denote the matrix of transient probabilities for the $M/M/n$ queue; that is, $P_{i,j}(t)$ is the probability that there are $j$ jobs in system at time $t$, if there are $i$ jobs in system at time 0.
+Let $A$ denote the generator matrix associated with the $M/M/n$ queue, that is, $\frac{d}{dt} P(t) = A \cdot P(t)$~\cite{EK05}.
+Recall that the spectral gap $\gamma$ of a\vadjust{\goodbreak} BDP is the absolute value of the supremum of the set of strictly negative real eigenvalues of $A$ over an appropriate domain, and we refer the reader to~\cite{C91} for details.
+Then we have the following from the results of~\cite{C91}: \begin{theorem} For any positive recurrent $M/M/n$ or $M/M/\infty$ queue, $\gamma\in (0, \infty)$.
+For all $i$ and $j$, $\lim_{t \rightarrow\infty} - t^{-1} \log|P_{i,j}(t) - P_j(\infty)|$ exists, and is at least~$\gamma $.
+For at least one pair of $i$ and $j$, $\lim_{t \rightarrow\infty} - t^{-1} \log|P_{i,j}(t) - P_j(\infty)| = \gamma$.
+Furthermore, $\gamma= \inf\lbrace x\dvtx x > 0, \phi(x + \varepsilon) - \phi(x - \varepsilon) > 0 \mbox{ for all } \varepsilon> 0 \rbrace$. \end{theorem}